 Types of Field Service scheduling capabilities

-Dynamics 365 for Field Service includes a comprehensive set of scheduling capabilities.
-In this topic, we'll take a look at the different types of scheduling in Field Service, and how they are used.
+Dynamics 365 Field Service includes a comprehensive set of scheduling capabilities.
+In this article, we'll take a look at the different types of scheduling in Field Service, and how they are used.

 Manual service scheduling means using the schedule board to select requirements and create bookings - in other words, matching a requirement to a resource in a particular time slot.

 Manual scheduling works well in the following scenarios:

 As part of a broader adoption to drive learning and understanding during a pilot implementation.

 For less complex requirements or less mature scheduling processes.